neftjs/neft/async.coffee.md

 Calls all functions from the stack simultaneously (all at the same time).

-Processing stops on error occurs, then *callback* function is called with the got error.
+When an error occurs, processing stops and the callback function is called with the got error.

 		runAllSimultaneously: (callback=NOP, ctx=null) ->
 			assert typeof callback is 'function'